-Blueprints for Recovery offers the medical assistance needed to pursue a safe detox with various withdrawal treatment options to alleviate discomfort and increase the likelihood of a successful recovery.
+The PAC Program offers the medical assistance needed to pursue a safe detox with various withdrawal treatment options to alleviate discomfort and increase the likelihood of a successful recovery.

 Medication-assisted treatment, better known as MAT, is a form of addiction treatment that utilized prescription medication alongside therapy to provide a multifaceted approach to substance use disorder treatments.

 MAT is often used not only to aid in recovery by alleviating discomfort but sustain recovery.
 While therapies and counseling are used to foster a better understanding of past traumas and the relationships between thoughts and behaviors, medications can be used to restore natural brain chemistry and alleviate the discomfort associated with withdrawal.